ONESPIRIT ACCREDITED SUPERVISOR

 What do you consider the most rewarding aspect of being an accredited supervisor?
 Bearing witness to the unfolding of a person’s understanding and clarity is a joy.

 How do you put your personal ministry into practice?
 Currently, much of my ministry is concerned with grieving and dying, and I run a small social enterprise through which I offer groups and sessions.
-I also write a fortnightly blog on these subjects with the aim of bringing solace and connection to those who are suffering or isolated.
+I also write a fortnightly blog on these subjects to bring solace and connection to those who are suffering or isolated.

 Where do you see your ministry taking you in the future?
 Who can say?!
 But I would like to think it involves more writing, and some books are on their way and brewing.